How to protect my webcam from being hacked

 - Cover your camera - An action as basic as covering your webcam with a piece of tape or a Post-it note can stop unauthorized viewing.

-- Assume your camera is on constantly - If you don't want to do anything at all, you can assume your camera is on at all times and conduct yourself in front of your webcam accordingly.
+- Assume your camera is on constantly - You can assume your camera is always on and conduct yourself in front of your webcam accordingly.

 Run anti-malware software